Santa Anita District

 Santa Anita is a district of the Lima Province in Peru.
 It is part of city of Lima.

 Officially established as a district on October 25, 1989, from parts of Ate and El Agustino separated by the Rio Surco, a ditch which went all the way to Santiago de Surco.

-The current mayor (alcalde) of Santa Anita is José Luis Nole.
+The current mayor (alcalde) of Santa Anita is Olimpio Alegría Calderón.
 The district's postal code is 43.

 The core sections of Santa Anita are: Santa Anita proper, originally a section of Ate; and Los Ficus and Universal, originally sections of El Agustino.
 Industrial areas to the east of Santa Anita and Universal mark the boundary with Ate.

 Geography

 The district has a total land area of 10.69 km2.
 Its administrative center is located 195 meters above sea level.